 5. Enhance their professional and personal development by developing new capabilities and skills

 Students will gain a critical understanding of a range of theories, models, applied research and application within work and organisational contexts.
 They will work with organisational case studies and problem-based contexts, and thereby develop skills in applying psychological knowledge to the understanding of client needs and learn to provide solutions to address work problems, taking into account aspects of ethics and safety.
 In covering the five content areas of occupational psychology, as defined by the BPS, students will have an enhanced opportunity to enter related postgraduate studies – business psychology and/or occupational psychology.
 To enhance employability skills, students are presented with mini project-based learning opportunities followed by group presentations.
 Specifically, business related case studies are provided necessitating self-managed problem solving within groups.
 Students are thus given the opportunities to take effective and appropriate action, work effectively with others and develop self-management skills.

-This course opens up job opportunities in both the private and public sectors.
-Examples of our Sociology orientated graduates include those now working as Human Resources Officer at Clarins and Prison Custody Officer at Sodexo, while our Psychology inclined graduates have gone on to become Support Workers at Creative Support, Special Needs Teaching Assistant at Edustaff and more.
+This course opens up job opportunities in the private and public sectors.
+Examples of our sociology orientated graduates include those now working as a human resources officer at Clarins and a prison custody officer at Sodexo, while our psychology inclined graduates have gone on to become support workers at Creative Support, a special needs teaching assistant at Edustaff and more.

-The skills you’ll develop are transferable across an even wider range of sectors, such as advertising, human resources and marketing.
+The skills you’ll develop are transferable across an even wider range of sectors, such as advertising, public relations and marketing.
 It’s also great preparation for postgraduate study.